nathaneastwood/nlstimedist/cran-comments.md

 ## Third submission
-This is the third submission.
+This is the fourth submission.
 In this version I have:

-* Fixed the r-devel "invalid 'times' argument"
+* Updated links that pointed to an old GitHub user name

 ## Test environments
 * local OS X install, R 3.3.2